sjchiass/git_training/README.md

 #### Story

-You wrote an example script in base R on `merge_init`.
+You wrote an example script in base R on `merge_init` and then forgot about it.
 One of your colleagues decided to improve the script in the `merge_a` branch.
 They've let you know that their work is done and you can merge the changes whenever you want.
-As the project leader, you want to incorporate these changes.
+As the project leader, you want to incorporate these changes to the main branch.

 #### Goal

-Merge `merge_a` onto `merge_init` so that `merge_init` continues on.
+Merge `merge_a` onto `merge_init`.

 #### Solutions